QuantEcon/lecture-python-advanced.myst/_sources/smoothing.md

 * one is in the **complete markets** tradition of [Kenneth Arrow](https://en.wikipedia.org/wiki/Kenneth_Arrow)
 * the other is in the **incomplete markets** tradition  of Hall {cite}`Hall1978`

-*Complete markets* allow a consumer  to buy or sell claims contingent on all possible states of the world.
+*Complete markets* allow a consumer  to buy and sell claims contingent on all possible states of the world.

-*Incomplete markets* allow a consumer to buy or sell only a limited set of securities, often only a single risk-free security.
+*Incomplete markets* allow a consumer to buy and sell  a limited set of securities, often only a single risk-free security.

-Hall {cite}`Hall1978` worked in an incomplete markets tradition by assuming that the only asset that can be traded is a risk-free one period bond.
+Hall {cite}`Hall1978` worked in an incomplete markets tradition by assuming that the only asset that can be traded is a risk-free one-period bond.

 Hall assumed an exogenous stochastic process of nonfinancial income and an exogenous and time-invariant gross interest rate on one period risk-free debt that equals